-Writing Assignment: Literature Review on the significance of sports Commercials (10%):
+Writing Assignment: Literature Review on Race in Sports Commercials (10%):

 Sports commercials contain many visual and audio messages, both explicitly and discreetly.
 You will find existing literature that outlines the racial stereotypes and trends that exist on Black athlete in sports commercials and write a paper summarizing the findings.
+This assignment will be graded based on the following rubric: 1.
+General summery of existing literature, 2.
+Identify and summarize article, 3.
+Repeat with good transitions, 4.
+Summarize what you took from the articles to use in your study, 5.
+Use the correct in-text citations when necessary.
 More information will be provided in the writing prompt that will be distributed later in the semester.
+(Due week 10)